 The student shall submit a written structured report based on work done during this period on the basis of suggested guidelines and research methodology.

 SIP may be a research project – based on primary/ secondary data or may be an operational assignment involving working by the student on a given task/assignment/project/ etc. in an organization / industry.
 It is expected that the SIP shall sensitize the students to the demands of the workplace.
 The learning outcomes and utility to the organization must be specifically highlighted.
-Report Format

 The report should be well documented and supported by: